formlio/forml/docs/platform.rst

 * :doc:`feed`
 * :doc:`sink`

-ForML uses internal *bank* of available provider implementations of the different possible types.
+ForML uses an internal *bank* of available provider implementations of the different possible types.
 Provider instances are registered in this bank using one of two possible *references*:

-* provider's *fully qualified class name* - for example the ``forml.lib.runner.dask:Runner``
+* provider's *fully qualified class name* - for example, the ``forml.lib.runner.dask:Runner``
 * for convenience, each provider can also optionally have an *alias* defined by its author - ie ``dask``

 .. note:: For any provider implementation to be placed into the ForML provider bank, it needs to get imported somehow.